waterbycounty

 What's happening with rivers in Lee County right now?

-Lee County's primary USGS streamgage on the KINCHAFOONEE CREEK is currently reading 248 cubic feet per second — 49% of the long-term mean of 510.01 cfs.
+Lee County's primary USGS streamgage on the KINCHAFOONEE CREEK has a pipeline snapshot of 248 cubic feet per second — 49% of the long-term mean of 510.01 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Lee County water compare to the Georgia average?